After a 1-1 draw in Piraeus, Wolverhampton Wanderers and Olympiacos meet at Molineux to decide their round of 16 tie.

 Links and trivia

-• Three Olympiacos players have had brief spells in England – Omar Elabdellaoui (who started his career in Manchester City's youth team) at Hull City in 2016/17, Andreas Bouchalakis at Nottingham Forest in 2017/18 and Hilal Soudani, also at Forest, in 2018/19.
+• Two Olympiacos players have had brief spells in England – Omar Elabdellaoui (who started his career in Manchester City's youth team) at Hull City in 2016/17 and Andreas Bouchalakis at Nottingham Forest in 2017/18.

 • The clubs are both led by Portuguese coaches.
 Nuno Espírito Santo (Wolves) and Pedro Martins (Olympiacos), who were Vitória SC team-mates in 1994/95, have met six times as head coaches in the Portuguese Liga.
 Martins' Marítimo won two and drew two against Nuno’s Rio Ave in 2012/13 and 2013/14, but Nuno's Porto won home and away against Martins' Vitória SC in 2016/17.

 • Nuno succeeded Martins as Rio Ave head coach in 2014.

 • Wolves signed Daniel Podence from Olympiacos in January.
 The Portuguese winger scored for the Piraeus club at home to Tottenham in this season's UEFA Champions League.

 • Olympiacos defender Rúben Semedo played with Podence and Wolves goalkeeper Rui Patrício for Sporting CP in 2016/17, while the Greek side's Portuguese 'keeper José Sá was a team-mate of Willy Boly, Diogo Jota and Rúben Neves in Nuno's Porto side that same season.